haifenghuang/magpie/README.md

 It has a built-in documentation generator(mdoc) for generating html document from magpie source.

+It has a simple debugger which you can experience with it.

 It also has a REPL with realtime syntax highlighter.

 ## Documention